TACIXAT/FuzzyFileSystem/README.md

 # FFS

-A format-aware file mutator implemented as a file system that is good at storing a lot of mostly similar copies of files.
+A format-aware file mutator implemented as an in-memory file system.
+With a goal of being good at storing a lot of mostly similar copies of files.

 ![DEMO](demo.gif)